 - Copy of prior EAD(s) (Employment Authorization Document) from other institutions or education levels, if applicable.

-- Copies of your current passport & most recent F-1 entry visa (F-1 visa may be expired).
+- Copy of most recent F-1 entry visa (F-1 visa may be expired)(optional).

 - Your most recent I-94 arrival record.

 - If you need extra space for any field, use space in Part 6: Additional Information.

 - For paper applications: USCIS instructions state that all questions on their forms must be fully and accurately answered.
 If a question does not apply to you, type or print "N/A" or "none", unless otherwise directed.

 - US Mailing Address: If you do not have a U.S. address that will be consistent after graduation, feel free to use the ISSO as your US mailing address:

 - In Care of Name: Smith College Intl Student Office